davidh83110/davidblog2016/_posts/2018-12-01-mongodb-introduction-upgrade.md

 `Shard`: The place where is to store data.

-`Replica Set`: Normally it will be a primary, secondary and a arbiter in a replica set, whatever shard server or config server.
+`Replica Set`: Normally it will have a primary, a secondary and a arbiter in a replica set, whatever shard server or config server.

 `Config Server`: The bridge which is mongos router communicate with shard server.